ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 - The Corine Land Cover dataset (PROBAV_LC100_global_v3.0.1_2019-nrt_Discrete-Classification-map_EPSG-4326.tif) can be downloaded from: https://zenodo.org/records/3939050

 Download these files and place them in the `data` folder.
-For OpenStreetMap files, please extract the .shp.zip folder for each country to a subfolder `OSM/[CountryName]` under `data`.
+For OpenStreetMap files, please extract the .shp.zip folder for each country to a subfolder as follows `data/OSM/[CountryName]`.
-For the global oceans and seas geopackage, please save the `goas_v01.gpkg` file to a subfolder `GOaS_v1_20211214_gpkg` under `data`.
+For the global oceans and seas geopackage, please save the `goas_v01.gpkg` file to a subfolder as follows `data/GOaS_v1_20211214_gpkg`.

 >[!IMPORTANT]
->Ensure that the config file you are using, either `Country_config.yml` or `Country_config_hydro.yml`, located in the `inputs/spider` folder, contains all the information you want SPIDER to use.
+>Ensure that the config file you are using, either `Country_config.yml` or `Country_config_hydro.yml`, located in the `inputs_spider` folder, contains all the information you want SPIDER to use.

 ### 2.2 Hydropower input data (optional)